 In any case, you deal with a living person with one’s feelings and emotions.
 Place a person in the first place in your communication.
 This may sound obvious, but this matter impacts the overall communication with your business contact.
 So, a person first – business/job matters next.

 Another important point is your tone of writing.
 Being formal and neutral is one of the best strategies for establishing new contacts.
-This will signify your professional attitude and polite behaviour.
+This will signify your professional attitude and polite behavior.
 These aspects are crucial sometimes for the first cases of interaction between people in the business.

 Still, you should also consider being cheerful and enthusiastic in some cases.
 If you send a business proposal to a person, you should appear and be cheerful about that.
 If your offer raises zero enthusiasm in yourself, why should it interest your contact person?
 But, if you have doubts at this point, we assure you they are reasonable.
 It is better to remain more professional than cheerful in most cases of business communication.
 So, be balanced at these points.

-Also, we have the last one aspect for your business letter drafting.
+Also, we have the last aspect for your business letter drafting.
 After you have drafted the beginning of your business letter, always check its spelling and punctuation.
 You should indicate all names correctly.
 Any grammar errors are also not desired at all.
 They will be especially harmful at the start of your letter.
 So, compare names with the source of info you have and apply any grammar checker for your business letter.
 Read it aloud to get a more precise view of how this letter sounds.

 In a business environment, there are three main approaches on how to start a letter: